umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 *How to spot* Courier returns "cannot package GUID from data types provider"

-*Solution* Make sure you have all your data type dependencies in place, usually its ucomponents and similar projects that are missing dlls, also, if you don't use a data type, delete it from your site, so you don't accidently transfer a broken data type.
-Make sure to clear courier cache and restart application.
+*Solution* Make sure you have all your data type dependencies in place, usually its components and similar projects that are missing dlls, also, if you don't use a data type, delete it from your site, so you don't accidentally transfer a broken data type.
+Make sure to clear courier cache and restart the application.

 ### Courier cannot package items on V4